-Even though a number of economies around the world are largely dependent on agriculture for food, fodder, and clothing, rapid urbanization and the need to convert agricultural lands to concrete colonies have increased the burden on the sector.
+Even though several economies around the world are largely dependent on agriculture for food, fodder, and clothing, rapid urbanization and the need to convert agricultural lands to concrete colonies have increased the burden on the sector.
 To overcome the issues, pursuing a career in Agricultural Economics can be fruitful.
-It is a multidisciplinary field that encapsulates the concepts of Business and Economics to solve the problems pertaining to the agriculture industry.
-With the advancement in technology, primitive agricultural practices are now being replaced with machine powered operations.
-Further, the need for remodelling of the agricultural industry has led to a rapid increase in the number of jobs in the field.
+It is a multidisciplinary field that encapsulates the concepts of Business and Economics to solve the problems of the agriculture industry.
+With the advancement in technology, primitive agricultural practices are now being replaced with machine-powered operations.
+Further, the need for remodeling of the agricultural industry has led to a rapid increase in the number of jobs in the field.
 Thus, starting a career in Agricultural Economics can expose you to a variety of career opportunities.
 In this blog, we will discuss the key elements and the courses being offered in this discipline.

 Also Read: Horticulture Courses